julplee/synthesio-job-descriptions/job-descriptions/qa-lead.md

 Synthesio allows global brands and agencies to listen to conversations about their products and measure their impact on the market.
 After a first data crawling phase, we enrich and provide data in many different visualizations that will enable marketing professionals to optimize their decisions and strategy for their business
 You will join an engineering team of brilliant people and take on many challenges such as:
-* create customizable dashboards with real time metrics, orchestrated by Javascript ecosystem
+* Create customizable dashboards with real time metrics, orchestrated by Javascript ecosystem
-* create product user interfaces while consistently working with the data engineering team
+* Create product user interfaces while consistently working with the data engineering team
+* Participate in the definition of qualitative features through data visualizations, data science models, data engineering processing pipelines...
-* improve our development workflow
+* Improve our development workflow and our team practices
-* take care about our continuous integration and error tracking
+* Take care about our continuous integration and error tracking systems
-* work in a automated process so that we deploy in production daily (continuous delivery)
+* Work in a automated process so that we deploy in production daily (continuous delivery)

 ## Mission
 * Hire and manage QA analysts or automation engineers